jundalisay/spblist/content/en/research/mao/quotations/chapter-02.md

 One of our current important tasks on the ideological front is to unfold criticism of revisionism.

 Revisionism, or Right opportunism, is a bourgeois trend of thought that is even more dangerous than dogmatism.

-The revisionists, the Right opportunists, pay lip-service to Marxism.
+The revisionists pay lip-service to Marxism.
 They too attack "dogmatism".
-But what they are really attacking is the quintessence of Marxism.
+But they are really attacking the quintessence of Marxism.

+They oppose or distort:
+- materialism and dialectics
-They oppose or distort materialism and dialectics, oppose or try to weaken the people's democratic dictatorship and the leading role of the Communist Party, and oppose or try to weaken socialist transformation and socialist construction.
+- and weaken the people's democratic dictatorship and the leading role of the Communist Party
+- or try to weaken socialist transformation and socialist construction.

-After the basic victory of the socialist revolution in our country, there are still a number of people who vainly hope to restore the capitalist system and fight the working class on every front, including the ideological one.
-And their right-hand men in this struggle are the revisionists.
+After the basic victory of the socialist revolution in our country, many people still vainly hope to restore the capitalist system and fight the working class on every front, including the ideological one.

+Their right-hand men in this struggle are the revisionists.

 {{< cite >}}
 On the Correct Handling of Contradictions Among the People (February 27, 1957), 1st pocket ed., pp. 56-57